Southern Moreton Bay Islands (SMBI) programs

 Commissioned by Brisbane South PHN, the Institute for Social Science Research at the University of Queensland investigated the role and value of the learning approach adopted by the SMBI Community Initiative and found that a ‘learning by doing’ approach—investigate, listen, try, test, learn, iterate, and adapt—led the community group to build capability and enhance collaborative ways of working for improved community outcomes.

-The SMBI Community Initiative governance group was inspired by the Problem-Driven Iterative Adaptation (PDIA) [1] approach to:
+The SMBI Action, Implementation and Learning (SAIL) group was inspired by the Problem-Driven Iterative Adaptation (PDIA) [1] approach to:

 investigate the problem